bjornmeansbear/lectureScripts/ClimateDesigners.md

 How can designers learn to do something tangible about climate change.
 How can we help you bring "fighting climate change" into your work no matter what you design.

-"Climate designer" is a title you can grant upon yourself.
-If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; you can call yourself a climate designer.
+"Climate designer" is a title you may grant upon yourself.
+If you are a designer doing (or wanting to do) work in the climate space; you should call yourself a climate designer.

 The current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
 Pretty much all kinds of designers.
 The unifying element: designers committed to using their creative skills for climate action.